 Contrary to the teaching of some, the New Testament continues to maintain a distinction between Jew and Gentiles.
 People will often look at a passage like Galatians 3:28 “There is neither Jew nor Greek” and conclude that all distinction has been removed, and that the church is the new or true Israel.
 But this simply is not the case.

 In the present era, the Jew/Gentile distinction is diminished, but it is never lost.
 In a similar way, male/female and slave/master distinctions may look different under the new covenant, but they are never abolished.
 We must not press Gal.
 3:28 and Col. 3:9-11 so far as to eliminate all distinction.
 These passages speak of spiritual equality, not functional equality.
-In fulfillment of his covenant promise to Abraham, God still maintains a distinction and has a future plan for ethnic Israel.
+In fulfillment of his covenant promise to Abraham, God still has a future plan for ethnic Israel.
 See for example: